thenewdarling/CurseOfStrahd/Wiki/Party/Jeremiah.md

 Leaving university to make something of himself, he found himself in [[Barovia]] where he quickly succumbed to the bite of a zombie, becoming undead.

-After being separated from the party at the end of [[Session 30]], he was killed by [[Rahadin]], and his head and spine were thrown at the party's feet.
+After being separated from the party at the end of [[Strahd Session 30]], he was killed by [[Rahadin]], and his head and spine were thrown at the party's feet.

 Before his death, he was played by [[Bearded Liam]], and used (he/him) pronouns.